Grants & Awards

 Challenger Society for Marine Science Student Award

 The Society offers an annual award for undergraduate students who have demonstrated excellence in oceanographic research through project research.
-Letters of invitation are sent to relevant University departments in the U. K. inviting them to submit suitable dissertations from final year undergraduate students, with deadlines set usually for early July.
-The prize has evolved from the former Tripartite Award and will be first awarded in 2018.
-The purpose of the Award is to raise the status of oceanographic education in the U. K., as well as to encourage oceanographic research among undergraduates in ocean sciences, geography, environmental sciences or related disciplines.
+Letters of invitation are sent to relevant University departments in the UK, and circulated around associated networks, inviting submission of suitable dissertations from final year undergraduate students, with deadlines set usually for late July.
+The prize has evolved from the former Tripartite Award and was first awarded in 2019.
+The purpose of the Award is to raise the status of oceanographic education in the UK, as well as to encourage oceanographic research among undergraduates in ocean sciences, geography, environmental sciences or related disciplines.

 The winning student will receive a cheque for £500.
 In exceptional circumstances the Award may be shared.
 All winning students will receive one year's complimentary membership of the Society.